ITfoxtec/FoxIDs/README.md

 #### 2.4 Possible to add samples

 It is possible to run the sample applications after they are configured in FoxIDs.
-The sample configuration can be added with the seed tool, see how in the [samples guid](https://github.com/ITfoxtec/FoxIDs/wiki/Samples).
+The [sample configuration](https://github.com/ITfoxtec/FoxIDs/wiki/Samples#Configure-samples-in-FoxIDs-track) can be added with the seed tool.

 ## Support